List of Boeing B-17 Flying Fortress variants: B-17E

 Boeing B-17Es under construction.
 This is the first released wartime production photograph of B-17s at one of the Boeing plants in Seattle.

 The B-17E (299O) was an extensive redesign of the previous B-17D.
 The most obvious change was the larger, completely new vertical stabilizer, originally developed for the Boeing 307 Stratoliner, and the addition of a tail gunner.
 Experience had shown the Flying Fortress was vulnerable to attack from behind.
 The redesign added a tail gunner's position and a powered, dorsal turret located just behind the cockpit.
-Each of these positions were armed with a pair of Browning AN/M2 .50 cal. machine guns).
+Each of these positions was armed with a pair of Browning AN/M2 .50 cal. machine guns.
 Until these modifications, specific maneuvers were needed against attacks from behind, including yawing the bomber laterally, allowing the waist gunners to alternate bursts at enemy fighters.
 For better visibility the waist gunner teardrop sliding panels were replaced by rectangular windows.
 In the first production run, the ventral gunner's "bathtub" from the B-17D was replaced by a remotely-sighted Bendix turret.
 It was similar to the one used in the B-25B through -D Mitchell bombers, but was difficult to use and was a failure in combat.
 This resulted in remaining B-17E (and following F and G) aircraft being fitted with a manned Sperry ball turret.

 As many as 512 were built based on the USAAC's July 1940 order for B-17s.

 Four examples of B-17Es still exist in museums, none of which are currently known to be airworthy.